tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 I like the idea of using wood as the master template, but carving was too imprecise/messy.
 Any handwriting in the wood would look awful if it were done by me.

 ##### CNC'ing Wood (No)
-A Computer Numerical Control carving/milling/engraving machine would be perfect for my goals, but the CNC machine available was a desktop engraver.
+A Computer Numerical Control carving/milling/engraving machine *would* be perfect for my goals, but the CNC machine available was a desktop engraver.
 A couple of test runs with this machine were not very promising.
 The engraver wasn't strong/consistent enough to cleanly shave off wood for an engraving.
 I wish I had taken a picture, but the results weren't amazing.

 ##### Laser Cutting Wood (Yes)
-This is a hacky solution, but I ended up using multiple passes on a laster cutter (Universal Laser Systems VLS 6.6) on a piece of wood.
+This is a hacky solution, but I ended up using multiple passes on a laser cutter (Universal Laser Systems VLS 6.6) on a piece of wood.
 Each pass burns/etches a layer of wood that gives it a deep (and accurate) engraving.
 This approach is not an ideal use of a laser cutter, but it was the only option that provided me the precision and automatic computer fonts I wanted.
-An added bonus is that the vectorization within the template allowes me to create bars as big/small I want with a simple resize in Adobe Illustrator.
+An added bonus is that the vectorization within the template allows me to create bars as big/small I want with a simple resize in Adobe Illustrator.

 These two bars had the same text (16.7cm x 7.5cm), but etched in two different ways: